dmaydan/CUDA-Image-Processing/README.md

 </li>
 </ol>

 The full code for this problem set can be found in the folder labeled <code>Problem Set 1</code>.
+It is important to note that within this folder, I only wrote code for the <code>student_func.cu</code> file (I described the contents of this file above).
+The rest of the code was provided by the course and was not part of the assignment.